 WITS has a designated Title IX Coordinator who is responsible for ensuring that the formal complaint and grievance process is carried out in accordance with the protocol set forth in this policy.
 A key principle throughout this policy is to ensure the safety and privacy of all parties.
 Any student who is the victim of sexual misconduct or any person, employee, or student who has witnessed sexual misconduct may report the incident to the Title IX Coordinator.
-All students, faculty, and staff, as well as applicants for admission and employment, are formally notified of the Title IX Coordinator's name and contact information, which is also available on the institutional website (www.wits.edu) as follows:
+All students, faculty, and staff, as well as applicants for admission and employment, are formally notified of the Title IX Coordinator's name and contact information, which is also available on the institutional website (wits.edu) as follows:

-Ellyn McLaughlin, EdD 6602 Park Heights Ave, Baltimore, MD 21209 emclaughlin@wits.edu Phone: 410-358-3144, Extension 25
+Ariela Greenberg 6602 Park Heights Ave.
+Baltimore, MD 21215 agreenberg@wits.edu